mqtt-tools/mqttwarn/README.md

 This allows you to setup measurements with multiple time series streams, or have a separate measurement for each stream.

-Following is an ini example, showing the various connection properties for the InfluxDB database, and some example target configs;
+Following is an ini example, showing the various connection properties for the InfluxDB database, and some example target configs.
+Retention Policy (rp) and Precision are optional; the default InfluxDB retention policy (autogen) and precision (ns [nanosecond]) will be used if not specified.

 ```ini
 [config:influxdb]